project-codeflare/codeflare-transfer-learning/README.md

 $ oc project {your-namespace}
 ```

 3. Use provided `template-s3-creds.yaml` and create a personal `yaml` secrets file with your namespace and S3 credentials.
+Note that to use AWS S3 storage, the value for ENDPOINT_URL should be empty.
+The program `simple_check_s3.py` can be used to validate S3 access from the head node.
 Then register the secrets:
 ```
 $ oc create -f {your-handle}-s3-creds.yaml
 ```